PDMFCSA/epi-workspace/openapi/README.md

 ### For development

-Run the `dev`  script to automatically restart the server whenever `npm run build` is executed:
+Run the `dev` script to automatically restart the server after each time `npm run build` is executed:

 ```bash
 npm run dev